noamtashma/rfcs/text/0000-better-function-taits.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

+### Rationale
+I believe the rationale itself is explained clearly in the Motivation section.

 ### alternatives

 originally, we wanted to use the keyword `Self` instead of `Closure`. this is because in Rust, whenever a method is called on an object, we use the name `Self` to refer to that object's type. this is true in trait declarations, trait implementations, and data `impl` blocks. therefore, using `Self` is more in line with the rest of the language, and uses an established keyword with a clear meaning.